Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 The flower itself is quite plain and for those who have no idea how it is supposed to look the blooming may go unnoticed.
 The flower can live for several weeks.
 When it becomes unattractive it’s better to cut it off without waiting for natural end of its life cycle.

-The flowers of Anubias Nana are relatively rare in aquarium conditions, as they typically require specific conditions to bloom.
+The flowers of Anubias nana are relatively rare in aquarium conditions, as they typically require specific conditions to bloom.

 Anubias barteri var. nana flower